For information about the library and museum please contact:(217) 558-8844

 Each theater is equipped with ADA devices for both the hearing and visually impaired.
 Our enhanced audio device boosts the show's soundtrack, while the visual device provides an audio narration of the show's action.
 Also available for the deaf are reader boards, which provide closed caption.

-Both theater presentations run continually throughout the day.
+Both theater presentations run throughout the day.
 Check the posted show schedule at each theater upon arrival to assist in planning your visit.

 For both theater presentations we offer translated scripts in French, German, Spanish and Japanese.
 To request a copy for use while at the Museum, locate a staff member outside the theater for assistance.

 The museum and its exhibits are designed for students in the 4th grade and up.
 Some of the exhibits and theater presentations may be disturbing for younger children.

 Mrs. Lincoln's Attic is a hands-on play area for children ages 3-12 and their families.
 School students with their chaperone are welcome but, once maximum capacity is reached, entrance will be stopped with preference given to visiting families.

 The permanent exhibits are comprised of two "Journeys," two Theaters, a Treasures Gallery, Mrs. Lincoln's Attic and Ask Mr. Lincoln.
 These total more than 40,000 sq ft of state-of-the-art exhibitory.

 The Registrar is at (217) 558-8925.

 To properly conserve our artifacts and other objects on display the temperature at the Museum must be maintained at 70 degrees.
 This makes the Museum feel a little cooler during the summer months.
 We recommend wearing a sweater.

-Photography is allowed in the Gateway, Plaza and Mrs. Lincoln's Attic.
-Non-flash photography is allowed in the Journeys.
-To Preserve our artifacts, no photography is allowed in the galleries or theaters.
+Flash photography is allowed in the Plaza and Mrs. Lincoln’s Attic.
+Non-flash photography and videotaping is allowed in the Journeys and Galleries.
+No photography or videotaping allowed in the theaters.
+Selfie sticks are prohibited.

 Yes.
 Educators may download or print a complimentary educator pass from our web site at Online_Educator_Pass.pdf to use in preparation for an upcoming school trip.
 Passes cannot be used on the date of a scheduled school tour and must be accompanied by a valid teacher identification card or a letter from a school administrator on school letterhead.